Frequently asked questions

 The Variotrams had special wheels.
 How does this work on your track?

 The ‘hybrid’ profile wheels are a combination of European/Melbourne street running flanges and a wheel back ‘step’ to allow running through railway style points raised check rails.
 Melbourne flanges are slightly too large for Sydney style track, but not majorly oversized.
-The step clears most of the Sydney tram style raised check rails.
-That said to ensure smooth trouble free operation the wheels need re-profiling before 2107 can be regularly used.
+The step tends to ride up on the Sydney tramways style raised check rails.
+To ensure smooth trouble free operation the wheels need re-profiling before 2107 can be regularly used.

 Are you going to fit trolley poles to 2107?